PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 * There will be 20 to 30 scrapers.

 **Psi Camp**
-* At gamestart we will have 25 novices, 20 templars and 5 gurus.
+* There will be 25 novices, 20 templars and 5 gurus.

 Thus, at gamestart...
 &#8594; the OC will have about ~215 NPCs